Rethinking Multimodal Fusion for Time Series: Text Modalities Need Constrained Fusion: Analysis

 \section{Analysis}

-In this section, we analyze \textit{how and why the proposed method operates effectively} from seven perspectives, using BERT~\cite{devlin2018bert} as the text model: \setlist[itemize]{leftmargin=0.3cm,itemsep=-1pt,topsep=-1pt, partopsep=0pt} \begin{itemize} \item \textbf{[1] Performance with irrelevant text.} We inject \textit{mismatched textual inputs} from unrelated datasets and observe that CFA exhibits the smallest performance degradation relative to the unimodal baseline, demonstrating robustness to irrelevant information. \item \textbf{[2] Effect of low-rank bottleneck.} Using a synthetic dataset with matched, contradicting, and irrelevant text, we show that the bottleneck reduces MSE across text types.
+In this section, we analyze \textit{how and why the proposed method operates effectively}, using BERT~\cite{devlin2018bert} as the text model: \setlist[itemize]{leftmargin=0.3cm,itemsep=-1pt,topsep=-1pt, partopsep=0pt} \begin{itemize} \item \textbf{1) Performance with irrelevant text.} We inject \textit{mismatched textual inputs} from unrelated datasets and observe that CFA exhibits the smallest degradation relative to the unimodal baseline, demonstrating robustness to irrelevant information. \item \textbf{2) Effect of low-rank bottleneck.} Using a synthetic dataset with matched, contradicting, and irrelevant text, we show that the bottleneck reduces MSE across text types.
 The largest gain occurs for irrelevant text, and matching text is injected more strongly than contradicting text.

-\item \textbf{[3] Representation similarity.} We compute \textit{cosine similarity between TS-only and TS+Text representations} and observe that the best performance does not correspond to the largest representation shift, highlighting that effective fusion requires constrained modification.
+\item \textbf{3) Representation similarity.} We compute \textit{cosine similarity between TS-only and TS+Text representations} and observe that the best performance does not correspond to the largest representation shift, highlighting constrained modification.

-\item \textbf{[4] Visualization of TS forecasting.} We visualize the predicted values in TS forecasting and observe that CFA captures late-stage trends missed by the unimodal model.
+\item \textbf{4) Visualization of TS forecasting.} We visualize the predicted values in TS forecasting and observe that CFA captures late-stage trends missed by the unimodal model.

-\item \textbf{[5] Temporal attribution analysis.} We analyze temporal attribution to quantify \textit{how each input TS step contributes to the prediction} and find that CFA yields a distinct temporal importance distribution, indicating that it selectively references different input time steps.
+\item \textbf{5) Temporal attribution analysis.} We analyze temporal attribution to quantify \textit{how each input step contributes to the prediction} and find that CFA yields a distinct temporal importance distribution, indicating that it selectively references time steps.

-\item \textbf{[6] Efficiency analysis.} We compare the number of training parameters and FLOPs across fusion methods and observe that CFA introduces only marginal overhead relative to the unimodal baseline, while several strategies significantly increase computational overhead.
+\item \textbf{6) Efficiency analysis.} We compare the number of parameters and FLOPs across fusion methods and observe that CFA introduces marginal overhead relative to the unimodal baseline, while several strategies significantly increase computational overhead.

-\item \textbf{[7] Information distribution analysis.} We compute the rank correlation between MAE and effective rank across diverse settings and find an overall positive trend, suggesting that models with more distributed representations tend to forecast more accurately. \end{itemize}
+\item \textbf{7) Information analysis.} We compute the rank correlation between MAE and effective rank across diverse settings and find that methods with higher effective rank tend to achieve lower MAE, suggesting that models with more distributed representations tend to forecast more accurately. \end{itemize}